Aotus dindensis

 Aotus dindensis is an extinct species of New World monkeys in the genus Aotus from the Middle Miocene (Laventan in the South American land mammal ages; 13.8 to 11.8 Ma).
 Its remains have been found at the Konzentrat-Lagerstätte of La Venta in the Honda Group of Colombia.

 Etymology

-The species has been named after the locality its fossils have been found, the El Dinde site of the "Monkey Unit" in the Honda Group, Colombia.
+The species was named after the locality where its fossils were found, the El Dinde site of the "Monkey Unit" in the Honda Group, Colombia.

 Description

 Fossils of Aotus dindensis were discovered in 1986 in the Honda Group, that has been dated to the Laventan, about 12.5 to 12.1 Ma.
 The species is considered the oldest member of Aotus, recognised for the almost identical mandibular and dental morphology.
 It may be the ancestor of the extant Aotus species of South America, though other authors consider the species a synonym of Mohanamico.

 The material consists of a left hemimandible, a left maxillary fragment preserving roots and lingual half of M3.
 The dental parts of Aotus dindensis was more primitive than that of extant Aotus.
 As the night monkeys of today, Aotus dindensis probably had a similar nocturnal lifestyle, with a less specialised diet.
 A body mass of 1054 g has been estimated for Aotus dindensis.

 The teeth of Aotus dindensis show a tendency for sexual dimorphism, which is degenerate in modern Aotus species.
 The species itself seems to have been nocturnal, but it is believed that the characteristics of its diurnal ancestors remained.

 The locomotion of Aotus, Callicebus, Cebupithecia and the Argentinian genus Dolichocebus has been described as primarily quadrupedal with some leaping.